Neerhom/CM3D2.CategoryUnlocker/README.md

 MAKEUP2(makeup2) - none

 The EYE2 (eye2, folder_eye2) is the same as normal eye categories(eye, folder_eye) and is intended for making maid with eye heterochromia.
 The initial release includes all eye menus from base game ported to it, and they affect right eye only.
-Mugen versions use HAIR color.
+Mugen versions use EYE_R color.

 MAKEUP1 and 2  are intended for makeup and facial tattoo mods.
 Release only includes del menus.